Summer handicap dates 2021

 All paid up members are eligible to compete, score points and win awards.
 Guest runners or lapsed members may compete, but do not score points or win awards.

 All participants are given a barcoded tag at the first race which they keep for the whole season, returning it after the last race.
 The barcoded tag is needed to record thee finishing position in each race.

 How do I get a handicap time?

 If you competed in a Club handicap race last season the handicapper will have worked out a handicap time for you.
 If you are new to the series then you will be invited to suggest a realistic time for the course, and a suitable start time will be allocated.
-You will not earn points on your first such race.

 Where do we meet?

 Park and change at the Jag Club as usual.
 Allow time to get to the start which is at the bollards mid way along Butt Lane.
 Go for a warm-up jog by all means but then you’ll miss the club announcements.
 Make sure you get to the start in time for your start time, and listen out for the starter to call your name.